pauleaster/android_speedo/readme.md

 Simple Android counter application developed using Xamarin Android <https://github.com/xamarin/xamarin-android> on Ubuntu 23.04.

-Application updated the displayed count when clicked.
+Application updates the displayed count when clicked.

-This application uses the MIT License.
+This application uses the  [MIT License](./LICENSE).

+A link to an example video is here: [Counter video display 30 secs](./counter.mp4)